-Don’t look too impressed though.
-It’s really just about getting creative with leftovers.
+Don’t look too impressed nor intimidated.
+This chicken shrimp salad with pasta and lightly toasted sliced almonds is really just about getting creative with leftovers.

 One weekend, I made chicken, pasta and pineapple salad, I set aside two portions for the girls to bring to the condo, the packs got left behind because their bag of to-bring-food was so full that I didn’t think I forgot to include anything.